odeSolver/Operator-Splitting-Methods/README.md

 ## 📌 License

-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](LICENSE).
 You’re free to use, modify, and distribute it with attribution.

 ## 🙋‍♂️ Author